keobox/turic/lesson06/topics.md

 * If and goto are like a while.
 * A while loop.
 * How a while loop can be translated to goto-if?
 Showed.
+* Use recursion for looping using if without goto.
+  * Cliff-hanger tail call optimization (in a next lesson)